sujeethdesu/Alcovex/README.md

 **Resources:**

-  1. Dataset - You are expected to use this dataset.
+  1. Dataset - You are expected to use this dataset(available in repository).

   a.
 The given data is raw data collected from various open/public sources (YouTube).